mluukkai/WebPalvelinohjelmointi2023/english/week8.md

   <% end %>
 ```

-Now when user clicks the link, that creates a GET request to the same url and the request is handled by the controller function _index_.
+Now when user clicks the link, that creates a GET request to the same url and the request is handled by the  function _index_ of the _beers_ controller.
 We can use the helper function *turbo_frame_request?* to detect the turbo request and handle it accordingly:

 ```rb
 class StylesController < ApplicationController